 Use an API token

-A primary use case for API tokens is to allow scripts to access REST APIs for Atlassian Cloud applications using HTTP basic authentication.
+A primary use case for API tokens is to allow scripts to access REST APIs for Atlassian cloud products using HTTP basic authentication.

 Depending on the details of the HTTP library you use, simply replace your password with the token.
 For example, when using curl, you could do something like this: